steenlsorensen/Trackman-Code/README.md

 advanced signal processing course

 All code is MATLAB
-I have included a short description file in each folder giving an introduction to the purpose of the code
+I have included a short readme file in each folder giving an introduction to the purpose of the code